Reading: Boggs Chapter 1

 Reading: Boggs Chapter 5

-1. Definitions of Petrology, and Siliciclastic Sediments
+1. Definition of Siliciclastic Sediments

 3. Some comments on Cement and Matrix